Net Worth

 Summary

-Roberto showed great promise in his early years and worked hard to achieve great success in his career, with many gold medals at the Olympics.
+Roberto showed great promise in his early years and worked hard to succeed in his career, with many gold medals at the Olympics.

 He signed multi-million-dollar contracts in the NHL and accumulated a sizable fortune from his days in goal.